LOOP Barcelona: History

-From November 18 to 21, 50 rooms on the first floor of the Hotel Barceló Sants were once again occupied by 50 galleries presenting video art.
+From November 18 to 21, 50 rooms on the first floor of the Hotel Barceló Sants were occupied by 50 galleries presenting video art.
 There was also an area of 900m2 in which institutions and museums could present their collections of video art.
-Magazines and publications specialized in contemporary art also occupied the Fair LOOP.
-To encourage collectors, LOOP'04 created a program of video art patronage, formed by a group of institutions and enterprises engaged in the acquisition of works presented at the fair.
-At the same time, arts centers, galleries and other spaces in Barcelona presented videos through the Off LOOP festival.
+Magazines and publications specialized in contemporary art also occupied the Fair Loop.
+To encourage collectors, Loop '04 created a program of video art patronage, formed by a group of institutions and enterprises engaged in the acquisition of works presented at the fair.
+At the same time, arts centers, galleries and other spaces in Barcelona presented videos through the Off Loop festival.
 A series of conferences in the media library of CaixaForum and a course organized by the Friends of the Museums of Catalunya were also scheduled.